 The Shakespearean theatre festival Bard on the Beach takes place at Vanier Park during the summer.
 The festival also features various summer camps each year.
 Professional teachers cover performance techniques and some of the camps delve deep into specific Shakespearean plays.

-In 2023 there are a wide range of camps available.
-One is for ages 5 to 7, while the others are for ages 8 to 13 or ages 13 to 18.
-Most of the camps take place at Vanier Park in either July or August.
-New for this year though is the Intro to Shakespeare camp at Surrey Civic Theatres.
-It runs from July 17 to 21.
+In 2026 there are a wide range of camps available.
+Programs are for ages 6 to 10, 10 to 14, and 14 to 18.
+The camps take place at Vanier Park in either July or August.

-Prices range from $125 to $420 per week depending on your age and the camp you choose.
-As an added bonus, participants typically receive two complimentary tickets to a Bard on the Beach show.
+The price per week is about $480.
+As an added bonus, participants receive two complimentary tickets to a Bard on the Beach show.

 To learn more about these camps, see the Bard on the Beach website.